DCC for Beginners

 DCC stands for Digital Command Control.
 It is a system where digital commands are sent to the locomotives through the rails.
 The layouts of yesteryear used block control.
 Each required its own power pack and a complex control panel to keep each locomotive electrically separate from each other.
 DCC allows independent control of multiple locomotives within the same block.

 DCC provides for digital control of turnouts and signaling as well.
-Other features include a multitude of sounds, block detection, momentum control, and the ability to lash together locomotives.
+Other features include a multitude of sounds, block detection, momentum control, and the ability to lash locomotives together in a combined consist.

 What are the basic components of DCC systems?
 In short, what do I need to buy to get started?